sindresorhus/pify/readme.md

 Type: `boolean`<br>
 Default: `false`

-If given module is a function itself, it will be promisified.
-Turn this option on if you want to promisify only methods of the module.
+If the given module is a function itself, it will be promisified.
+Enable this option if you want to promisify only methods of the module.

 ```js
 const pify = require('pify');